-This course is a systematic study of the historical development of Chinese Medicine, from its ancient roots, the classical texts and their relevance to specific dynastic periods, the evolution of the medicine into the modern world, and its spread to countries around the globe.
+This course is a systematic study of the historical development of Chinese Medicine, from its ancient roots, the classical texts and their relevance to specific dynastic periods. the evolution of the medicine into the modern world, and its spread to countries around the alobe.
+Credits/Hours: 2/30.